emacs-exordium/exordium/README.md

 File name        | Usage
 -----------------|-------------------------------------------------------
 `prefs.el`       | Loaded before any module.
 The module [init-prefs.el](https://github.com/philippe-grenet/exordium/blob/master/modules/init-prefs.el) defines a number of customization variables for fonts, theme etc. `prefs.el` is where you should override any of these variables.
 `before-init.el` | Loaded before anything else.
-Use it to set up the http proxy for instance.
+Use it to set up the HTTP proxy for instance.
 `after-init.el`  | Loaded after everything else.
 This is where you should add your own features.

 You can also have local modules in a directory `~/.emacs.d/local`.